jsthomas/tidy_email/README.md

 There are two levels of testing in this project:

 1. Unit tests defined using `alcotest`.
-2. End-to-end tests that are run manually by maintainers.
+2. Integration tests that run as part of Github Actions CI on a merge.

 To run the unit tests, navigate to the root of the repository and run `dune test`.
 Running `./coverage.sh` will generate a summary of test coverage via `bisect_ppx`.
 The coverage report will appear under `_coverage/index.html`.

-The specifications for the end to end tests are captured in the `/examples` folder of each library.
-It's unfortunate that these tests can't be captured in a public CI system, but testing requires Mailgun/SendGrid credentials that can't easily be shared.
+The specifications for the integration tests are captured in the `/examples` folder of each library.
+Although the API keys used by Github Actions can't be shared, you can set up your own Mailgun/Sendgrid account to run tests against your own keys.

 ## Other Design Suggestions